 A resilient bar is a thin metal channel designed to substantially improve the sound insulation of plasterboard walls and ceilings.
 The channel effectively isolates the plasterboard from the studwork, eliminating direct contact and dissipating sound which would normally be transferred through the frame.

 The bars work by decoupling the new suspended ceiling from the joists, creating a gap.
 This gap decreases sound transmission propagated through it, as sound vibrations travel less freely in open space than from material to material.
 The new ceiling is in effect floating off the joists via a light weight steel channel.
 The sound is reduced as it travels through the flexible flange of the resilient bars as seen below.

 Want help and advice with Sound & Acoustic Issues?

 Find out more about our range of Acoustic Services

 What Effect do Resilient Bars Have on Sound?

 The use of resilient bars significantly improves the acoustic performance of a wide array of projects from an impact and airborne perspective, they also provide a cost-effective solution.
 Furthermore, acoustic insulation (another low cost material) can be fitted between joists (as shown in pink in the image above), allowing for further attenuation of vibration and unwanted noise.

 However, adopting a more complex solution also raises the issue of build quality and installation.
 Sound transmission is susceptible to flanking around structures, if they are not installed correctly.
-If resilient bars are not fitted to the joists properly, the effect of decoupling by the resilient bars will be compromised, however, with proper instruction the installation methodology of resilient bars is simple.
+If they are not fitted to the joists properly, the effect of decoupling by the resilient bars will be compromised, however, with proper instruction the installation methodology of the resilient bar system is simple.